archlinux/archweb/README.md

 # Testing SMTP server

 To be able to create an account on your test environment an SMTP server is required.
-A simple debugging SMTP server can be setup using Python.
+A simple debugging SMTP server can be setup using Python and `aiosmtpd`.

+Install `aiosmtpd`

+        pip install aiosmtpd

+Run the server

-        python -m smtpd -n -c DebuggingServer localhost:1025
+        python -m aiosmtpd -n -l localhost:1025

 In local\_settings.py add entries to set EMAIL\_HOST to 'localhost' and EMAIL\_PORT to 1025.